orbeon/orbeon-forms-doc/XForms:-Model-bind-variables.md

 `<xf:bind>` elements with a `name` attribute automatically declare a corresponding XPath variable, as if using `<xf:var>`.
 This is an extension of the XForms specification.

-*NOTE 1: Variables declared this way can only be used within the XForms model where they are declared.
+*NOTE 1: Variables declared this way can only be used on binds within the XForms model where they are declared.
 Unlike top-level model variables, they are not visible in the view (see issue [#309](https://github.com/orbeon/orbeon-forms/issues/309)).*

 *NOTE 2: Up until Orbeon Forms 4.4, issue [#152](https://github.com/orbeon/orbeon-forms/issues/152) prevented properly referring to named binds within bind iterations.
 This issue is fixed with Orbeon Forms 4.5.*